groboclown/greyhack-importer/README.md

 The `ghtar.py` file is transformed via Black for a consistent style.
 It is also run through MyPy to check for type errors.

+# Version History

+* 3.0.0 - Backwards incompatible change for the handling of 'test' blocks, added to fix a bug with shared files during testing.
+* 2.1.0 - Bug fix with loading files.
+* 2.0.0 - Supported compressed files.
+* 1.0.0 - Initial development.

 # License

 Released under the [MIT License](LICENSE).